locustio/locust/docs/running-in-debugger.rst

 But debuggers sometimes have issues with complex gevent-applications like Locust, and there is a lot going on in the framework itself that you probably aren't interested in.
 To simplify this, Locust provides a method called :py:func:`run_single_user <locust.debug.run_single_user>`:

-Note that this is fairly new feature, and the api is subject to change.
+Note that this is a fairly new feature, and the api is subject to change.

 .. literalinclude:: ../examples/debugging.py
     :language: python